-Now, one major reason where most of bloggers failed to create a difference is by explaining how.
-You have talked about one of the best microphone recorder in the world, but you never explained how to use it.
-This will surely affect your conversion and your blog is not fulfilling one important thing here: Action part.
+Now, one major reason where most of the bloggers failed to create a difference is by explaining how.
+You have talked about one of the best microphone recorders in the world, but you never told how to use it.
+This will surely affect your conversion, and your blog is not fulfilling one important thing here: Action part.

 Just writing about a software and giving a download link will not make sure that people will download everything you mentioned, they need to learn how to use it.
-Images and videos are the most important factor here, as they now only give them a view of what they are going to get but when they actually start using it, familiar factor will work.
+Images and videos are the most important factor here, as they now only give them a view of what they are going to get, but when they start using it, the familiar factor will work.

 Where you can see such example:

-Many organization work on concept of What-How and what..
-An iPhone ad is great example of this.
-Similarly if you land on most of the landing pages, you will notice most of the videos are created with intro of real life problem and then they either talk about product or show demo and then reveal what’s that product they are talking about.
+Many organization works on the concept of What-How and what.
+An iPhone ad is a great example of this.
+Similarly, if you land on most of the landing pages, you will notice most of the videos are created with the intro of real-life problem, and then they either talk about product or show demo and then reveal what’s that product they are talking about.

-This is not a rocket-science but a simple Marketing rule, which works in every part of your life.
-Specially, when it comes to creating a difference with your blog posts, this writing formula will create a huge difference.
+This is not a rocket science but a simple Marketing rule, which works in every part of your life.
+Especially, when it comes to creating a difference with your blog posts, this writing formula will create a huge difference.

-Specially, most of content writers I have hired they straight away jump to factor what or how, and they never work on Why factor, which is the building block of your blog post.
-Specially when you are reviewing a product, this Why, what and how factor will create a huge difference.
+Especially, most of the content writers I have hired they straight away jump to factor what or how, and they never work on Why factor, which is the building block of your blog post.
+When you are reviewing a product, this Why, what and how factor will create a huge difference.

-Sometime, it’s not possible to combine all these three factors in one blog post, and you can always create follow-up posts to cover all the three factor.
+Sometimes, it’s not possible to combine all these three factors in one blog post, and you can always create follow-up posts to cover all the three factor.
 If you are into affiliate marketing, following this technique will surely triple-fold your Affiliate sales.
-You can see an example in two links, which I mentioned below:

 Now go ahead and try to implement this simple tip while writing your next blog post and notice the difference in user interaction and satisfaction.